Chelsea Clinton: Professional life

-In 2003, Clinton joined the consulting firm McKinsey & Company in New York City, and she went to work for Avenue Capital Group in late 2006.
-She served as co-chair for a fund-raising week for the Clinton Foundation, and subsequently became Vice Chair for the foundation.
-She serves on the board of the School of American Ballet and on IAC's board of directors.
+In 2003, Clinton joined the consulting firm McKinsey & Company in New York City.
+She began working for Avenue Capital Group in late 2006.
+She has served on the board of the School of American Ballet and on IAC's board of directors.
 In March 2017, Clinton was named to the board of directors of Expedia Group.

+Starting in 2010, Clinton began serving as Assistant Vice-Provost for the Global Network University of New York University (NYU), working on international recruitment strategies.
+She is the co-founder of the Of Many Institute for Multifaith Leadership at NYU and serves as its co-chair.

 In November 2011, NBC hired Clinton as a special correspondent.
 One of her roles was reporting stories about "Making a Difference" for NBC Nightly News and Rock Center with Brian Williams.
+Clinton received a three-month contract that allowed her to continue working for the Clinton Foundation and to pursue her education.
+The hiring "was met with cries of nepotism".
+Despite Clinton's lack of prior experience in broadcasting or journalism, she reportedly was hired at an annual salary of $600,000 before shifting to a month-to-month contract in 2014.
+During the period when she was making $600,000 per year, Clinton reportedly received approximately $26,724 for each minute that she was on the air.

-It was a three-month contract and allowed her to concurrently continue working for the Clinton Foundation and pursue her education.
-Clinton's first appearance was on the December 12, 2011, episode of Rock Center.
-Although she received some critical reviews for her work, Clinton's contract with NBC was renewed in February 2012.
+Clinton's first appearance on NBC occurred on the December 12, 2011 episode of Rock Center.
+Following her debut, Hank Steuver of the Washington Post commented, "'Either we’re spoiled by TV’s unlimited population of giant personalities or this woman is one of the most boring people of her era'".
+Although she received some unfavorable reviews for her work, Clinton's contract with NBC was renewed in February 2012.
+In April 2013, Clinton conducted an interview with the GEICO gecko.
 Rock Center ended in May 2013, and she left the network in August 2014.
-Clinton reportedly earned an annual salary of $600,000 for her work at NBC.

-Clinton is the author of five children's picture books, two of which were best sellers, and she co-authored a scholarly book about global health policy.
-She has also written numerous articles and opinion pieces, published in major media outlets, such as CNN, Time magazine, Huffington Post, Refinery 29 and others.
+Clinton began teaching graduate classes at the Mailman School of Public Health of Columbia University in 2012.

+In a 2014 interview, Clinton said, "'I’ve tried really hard to care about things that were very different from my parents.
+I was curious if I could care about [money] on some fundamental level, and I couldn’t.
+That wasn’t the metric of success I wanted in my life'".

+In 2020, Clinton co-founded Metrodora Ventures, a venture capital fund.

-In April 2021, Clinton launched a podcast on iHeartMedia's iHeartPodcast network titled “In Fact with Chelsea Clinton".
+In April 2021, Clinton launched In Fact with Chelsea Clinton, a podcast on iHeartMedia's iHeartPodcast network.